sanditya12/fastkes/README.md

 # FASTKES
-An ambulance ordering management system using mobile application
+An ambulance ordering application with Flutter as the client-side.

 ## Screenshots